 Making this Quick Pork and Peanut Stir-Fry was so easy.
 I traded out chicken broth for vegetable stock that I had in the fridge.
 I also used a low-sodium soy sauce and halved the amount of ginger in the recipe.
 The result was an intensely flavored dish that everyone polished off fast.
 I loved the sweet-ish sauce with the crunch of the peanuts and onioniness of the scallions (aka green onions).

 The trick to making this quickly is to have all the ingredients ready to go when you start cooking.
 It takes maybe 15 minutes to make, max, so you won’t be waiting long to enjoy it.

 What’s your favorite stir-fry?

-Heat the olive oil in a large skillet over medium-high heat (closer to medium than high).
-Add the white part of the scallions and the ginger and cook for one minute, stirring once or twice.
+- Heat the olive oil in a large skillet over medium-high heat (closer to medium than high).
+Add the white part of the scallions and the ginger and cook for 1 minute, stirring once or twice.

 Disclosure: I don’t know if I actually need to disclose this or not, but this cookbook was a gift from someone at the publisher.
 I wasn’t asked to review it (as it was a gift), but I liked this recipe so much that I wanted to write about it.
 I wasn’t asked to write about this at all.
 I chose to.